roy98102/levi/README.markdown

             git merge cdunn2001-feature
             git push origin master

-    4. With that, the `feature` branch will *not* exist in roy98102, which is good.
+      With that, the `feature` branch will *not* exist in roy98102, which is good.
 Only the changes on it have been merged into the `master` branch.

-1. The submitter (and others) may then pull in the latest master from roy98102.

-	git remote add upstream git://github.com/roy98102/levi.git
-	git fetch upstream
+   4. Close the pull request.

+1. Sync up.

 	git checkout master
-        git merge upstream/master
-	git push origin master
+	git pull upstream master

-1. At that point, the submitter may delete the branch from his own repo.
+1. At that point, you (the submitter) may continue development on the feature branch, since everything is in sync.
+(If you are not sure, run `gitx`.)
+If you are done, you may delete the feature branch from your own repo, if you want.
+Optional:

         git checkout master
         git br -d feature
-        git push origin :feature # to delete from GitHub
+        git push origin :feature # to delete from GitHub too

-That's the full solution, but we can skip steps for simple changes that do not require testing.
-For those simple cases, we can take advantage of GitHub's [fork queues](https://github.com/blog/270-the-fork-queue).
-With that, the merge can occur entirely within GitHub.

-The strange thing about the fork-queue is that *any* push you do to your GitHub repo will show up in the fork-queue.
-That makes your GitHub repo (usually called `origin`) very public.

-Here are the simplified steps:

-1. Develop on a feature branch.
-1. Push to GitHub.
-1. Issue *pull request* (but people could see it by checking their fork-queue* even if you do not).
-1. Someone logs into roy98102 and checks the fork-queue.
-If the change is simple, he applies it to `master` (or eventually, to an integration branch), and updates the branch, all in GitHub.
-1. Submitter will now see the merge-commit on his own fork-queue, which he can apply to `master` within GitHub.
-1. He should then pull the change into his local `master`, just to stay in sync. git fetch origin git checkout master git merge origin/master

-Try a few simple pull requests on your own `experimental` branch.
-I'll merge them into a throw-away `trash` branch for now.
+That's basically the "Merge workflow" under "DISTRIBUTED WORKFLOWS" [here](http://www.kernel.org/pub/software/scm/git/docs/gitworkflows.html).

 Remember: Branch early and often!
+#
+### Fork queues
+If you notice GitHub's [fork queues](https://github.com/blog/270-the-fork-queue), ignore them.

 ### Notes
 * [Useful cheatsheet.](http://cheat.errtheblog.com/s/git)